NadaMarei/Social_Media_Project_ITI/README.md

 ## Features

-- User model and CRUD operations with role-based authentication.
+- User model with CRUD operations and role-based authentication.
-- Follow and Unfollow users
+- Follow and Unfollow users.
-- Post model and CRUD operations.
+- Post model with CRUD operations.
-- Like and dislike posts
+- Like and dislike posts.
-- Comments model and CRUD operations.
+- Comments model with CRUD operations.
 - Review model with CRUD operations.
-- Profile pictures for users with image uploading through Multer and Cloudinary
+- Profile pictures for users with image uploading through Multer and Cloudinary.
-- API protection for allowed roles
+- API protection for allowed roles.
-- Retrieval of comments and reviews with each post
+- Retrieval of comments and reviews with each post.
-- Retrieval of posts with each user
+- Retrieval of posts with each user.
-- Protection of sensitive information like passwords
+- Protection of sensitive information like passwords.
+- Error handling.
-- Request validation using Joi
+- Request validation using Joi.

 ## Prerequisites